Sunny with a High Near 87 | SweetwaterNOW

 Sunday

-Sunny, with a high near 88.
-East wind 5 to 8 mph becoming north northwest in the afternoon.
+Sunny, with a high near 86.
+Breezy, with a west wind 6 to 11 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Sunday Night